entrepreneur * designer * artist * mom * dreamer

-In 2004-05, I visited Afghanistan several times to see what I could do to help create jobs for the women there.
-My company was part of the first trade delegation to Kabul.
-After visiting there for the first time since I left the country at 3 years old, I was inspired by the people, the landscape, by the tribal embroideries, and fabrics.
-I was forever connected I thought, and transformed my entire look of my ready-to-wear label into a “Silk Road” inspired line.
-My dream was to open up a sewing factory and have my designs manufactured in Afghanistan and shipped back to the states.
+In 2004-05, Samira visited Afghanistan several times to see what she could do to help create jobs for the women there.
+Her fashion company was part of the first trade delegation to Kabul.
+After visiting there for the first time since she left the country at 3 years old, she was again inspired by the people, the landscape, the scents, tribal embroideries, and fabrics.
+She was forever connected and in 2005, launched a “Silk Road bohemian” line and also designed hand carved wood + stone jewelry made by Afghan artisans.
+In 2006, she featured her collection “One” at a fashion show in the Washington D.C. area to over 1,000 people.
+Her dream was to open up a sewing factory and have designs manufactured in Afghanistan and shipped back to the states.
 This could create jobs and improve the economy.
-This idea led to my sisters and I to launch Artizan Sarai, an initiative that successfully marketed Afghan-made accessories and jewelry to high end boutiques and galleries in the U.S. I then realized that fashion isn’t shallow and that through my work, I could help people.
-Social entrepreneurship!
+In 2007, Samira and her sisters launched Artizan Sarai, a socially responsible initiative that successfully marketed Afghan-made accessories and jewelry to high end boutiques and galleries in the U.S. In 2008-09, Samira introduced ‘UNITEES’, inspired by the poet Rumi and based on the philosophy of peace, love, unity, respect…and the idea that all humans are one.

 - Vintage shopping